Víctor Arano

-Víctor Teodoro Arano Armas (born February 7, 1995) is a Mexican professional baseball pitcher for the Rieleros de Aguascalientes of the Mexican League.
+Víctor Teodoro Arano Armas (born February 7, 1995) is a Mexican professional baseball pitcher who is a free agent.
 He has previously played in Major League Baseball (MLB) for Philadelphia Phillies and Washington Nationals.

 Career

 Los Angeles Dodgers

 Arano was born in Cosamaloapan, Veracruz, Mexico.
 He signed with the Los Angeles Dodgers as an international free agent in April 2013.
 He made his professional debut that year with the Arizona League Dodgers and spent the whole season there, going 3–2 with a 4.20 ERA in 13 games, with eight being starts.
 He began 2014 with the Great Lakes Loons.
+In 22 games (15 starts), he was 4–7 with a 4.08 ERA, and 83 strikeouts in 86 innings.

 Philadelphia Phillies

 On August 28, 2014, the Philadelphia Phillies acquired Arano as the player to be named later from an earlier trade for Roberto Hernández.
-He was assigned to the Clearwater Threshers, but did not pitch after being acquired by the Phillies.
-In 22 games (15 starts) for Great Lakes, he was 4–7 with a 4.08 ERA, and 83 strikeouts in 86 innings.
-In 2015, he pitched for Clearwater where he pitched to a 4–12 record and 4.72 ERA in 24 games (22 starts) and 69 strikeouts in 124 innings.
+Arano was assigned to the Clearwater Threshers but did not pitch after being acquired.
+In 2015, he had a 4–12 record and 4.72 ERA in 24 games (22 starts) and 69 strikeouts in 124 innings for Clearwater.

 In 2016, Arano played with both Clearwater and the Reading Fightin Phils, compiling a combined 5–2 record and 2.26 ERA in 46 relief appearances, and 95 strikeouts in 792/3 innings.
 He was named an MiLB 2016 Philadelphia Organization All Star.
 After the 2016 season Arano pitched in the Arizona Fall League.

 In 2017, Arano pitched for Reading, where he was 1–2 with a 4.19 ERA and 38 strikeouts in 382/3 innings in 32 appearances out of the bullpen.
 The Phillies selected his contract on September 12, and he made his major league debut that same night.
 In 102/3 innings pitched for the Phillies he was 1–0 with a 1.69 ERA and 13 strikeouts.